sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/plugins/index.md

 * Lets place the TOC here
 {:toc}

 Sitespeed.io uses a plugin architecture.
-This architecture allows you to add/remove/create your own plugins that can run additional tests on URLs or do othere things with the result, like store it to a database.
+This architecture allows you to add/remove/create your own plugins that can run additional tests on URLs or do other things with the result, like store it to a database.

 The most basic things you can do is list configured plugins (which are currently used), disable one of the default plugin, or add/enable more plugins.